Demi-urge/menace_sandbox/docs/sandbox_runner.md

 - `runtime_vms_removed` – VM overlays deleted while the sandbox is running.
 - `cleanup_failures` – failed attempts to stop or remove a container.
 - `force_kills` – containers killed via the fallback CLI removal path.
+- `active_container_limit_reached` – container creations skipped when the active limit was hit.
 - `cleanup_duration_seconds_cleanup` and `cleanup_duration_seconds_reaper` –
   time spent in each cleanup sweep.
 Monitor these durations with the `cleanup_duration_seconds` Prometheus gauge.
 Unusually long sweeps may